Hours: Security services are available 24 hours a day, seven days a week.

 For those crimes of violence that Hilbert College is required by federal law to include in its Annual Security Report, the transcripts of students found responsible after a hearing and appeal, if any, shall include the following notation:

 Transcript notations for suspensions may be removed at the discretion of the College, but no earlier than one year after the conclusion of the suspension.
 To request the removal of a transcript notation for suspension one year after the conclusion of the suspension the request must be made in writing to the Dean of Students.
 Transcript notations for expulsion shall not be removed.
 The Director of Judicial Affairs will notify the Office of Student Records to place the appropriate notation on the Respondent’s transcript.

 TIME FRAME FOR RESOLUTION

-Hilbert College seeks to resolve every report of sexual misconduct within 60 calendar days of the initial complaint, excluding any appeal.
+Hilbert College seeks to resolve every report of sexual misconduct within 60 calendar days of the initial report, excluding any appeal.
 The time frames included in this policy may vary depending on the details of the complaint and, in some cases, extenuating circumstances that may require an extension of the time frames.
 Extenuating circumstances may include the time of the academic year (e.g., during College breaks or final exams), the number of witnesses involved, the availability of the parties or witnesses, the effect of a concurrent criminal investigation by local law enforcement, or other unforeseen circumstances.
-In the event that the investigation and resolution exceed this time frame, Hilbert will notify the Complainant and Respondent of the reason(s) for the delay and the expected adjustment in the time frame.
+In the event that the investigation and resolution exceed this time frame, Hilbert will notify the Reporting Party and Respondent of the reason(s) for the delay and the expected adjustment in the time frame.